Recruitment

 Prospective PhD students

 I am looking for motivated PhD students to join my group.
-Openings are available for Fall 2026 admission.
 Potential research directions include trustworthy AI, AI x formal methods, LLM post-training and reasoning, and more.
 PhD students will be funded through a combination of fellowships, RAship, and TAship, and I encourage my PhD students to do summer internships every year.
+UCR has basic requirements for admission, including TOEFL>=80 or IELTS>=7 for international students if not waived.

 Current Undergraduate/MS Students